A Holy Moment:

 Lament is not a sign of weak faith, but a reflection of trust .

-In the midst of suffering, His Word is both a mirror and a blueprint for how the faithful are to respond to and live within a fractured world.
+In the midst of difficulty, we can place our confusion, pain and fear in the hands of the Lord who is both loving and sovereign.
+We can cling to the truth of His Word which offers a blueprint for how the faithful are to respond to and live within a fractured world.
 We are not left without direction.
-Lament is not the end, but rather an entry point to hope and action.
+Lament is not the end, but rather an entry point to hope and to action.
 Even as we acknowledge the weight of suffering and the mystery of God’s purposes, we are called to respond faithfully in the ways He equips us.

 So, What Do We Do?: